greenerservices/greenerservices.github.io/app/principles/actions/8h-determine-data-storage-and-management-practices.md

 {{ govukDetails({
   summaryText: "Read more",
-  text: "Some placeholder text"
+  text: "Coming soon!"
 }) }}
 * * *

 ###  (ii) Choose the right data format

-Different formats for data storage have different levels of compression and efficiency.
+Different formats for data storage offer different levels of compression and efficiency.

-For example, Parquet is a better way to store large datasets than CSV.
+For example, Parquet is a better way to store large datasets than Comma Separated Values (CSV).
 It uses less space, and is faster and more efficient.

 #### Environmental benefit:
 Choosing more efficient data format reduces storage for large data sets.

 {{ govukDetails({
   summaryText: "Read more",
-  html: "Some placeholder text"
+  html: "Coming soon!"

 }) }}